Fujiko Mine: Personality

-While Fujiko is not part of Lupin's gang, she often participates in their exploits either as a partner or a competitor.
+While Fujiko is not officially part of Lupin's gang, she often participates in their exploits either as a partner or a competitor.
 Her main tactic is to stick with Lupin and company until the plunder is made available, then double-cross her colleagues.
 Frequently, as the very definition of a femme fatale, she finds it necessary to betray Lupin to get close to the enemy, then after ingratiating herself into his trust will acquire the swag and escape (rarely, she will help to extricate Lupin, Goemon and Jigen from capture or any deadly trouble she put them into, as if to atone).
 Fujiko is also known to provide law enforcement (particularly Lupin's nemesis Inspector Zenigata) with information and assistance in order to gain her own freedom.
 At one point, Fujiko was made Zenigata's replacement on the ICPO's Lupin operation, but this was a cover for her to get into a secret vault.

 Lupin is surprisingly forgiving of her two-faced nature.
-In the 1999 television movie Da Capo of Love: Fujiko's Unlucky Days, Lupin carefully treats the amnesiatic Fujiko, hoping she gets better as he "looks forward to her betrayals".
+In the 1999 television movie The Columbus Files, Lupin carefully treats the amnesiatic Fujiko, hoping she gets better as he "looks forward to her betrayals".

 Fujiko is an excellent markswoman, her favorite weapon being a Browning M1910, typically holstered in her garter.
 Later, she's revealed superb martial arts skills, capable of rendering an attacker twice her weight unconscious with a single blow.
 She is very good at disguises as well as accents and apparently can speak dozens of foreign languages in addition to her native Japanese.
 Like the other members of Lupin's team, she is able to pilot virtually any land, sea, and air vehicle, with her personal preference being a conventional Kawasaki motorcycle.
 She can be very promiscuous when necessary to complete a job, and has kissed and even had sex with different men for information or to escape a dangerous situation.
 The 2012 anime series implies heavily that Fujiko is bisexual or is willing to feign such behavior to get what she wants.